Allergies to Poison Ivy, Oak, and Sumac

 What Are the Symptoms of a Poison Plant Reaction?

-The symptoms of a poison plant reaction are similar since they all contain the same chemical, urushiol.
+The symptoms of a poison plant reaction are similar, because they all contain the same chemical, urushiol.
 Symptoms generally occur in the following phases:

 - Redness and itching of the skin.